John Moresby

-Rear Admiral John Moresby (15 March 1830 – 12 July 1922) was a British naval officer who explored the coast of New Guinea and was the first European to discover the site of Port Moresby.
+Admiral John Moresby (15 March 1830 – 12 July 1922) was a British naval officer who explored the coast of New Guinea and was the first European to discover the site of Port Moresby.

 Life and career

 Moresby was born in Allerford, Somerset, England, the son of Eliza Louisa and Admiral of the Fleet Sir Fairfax Moresby.
-He joined the navy at an early age as a Volunteer 1st Class in HMS Victor, and rose to be in charge of the 1,031 ton paddle steamer cruiser HMS Basilisk in which he made hydrological surveys around eastern New Guinea.
+He joined the navy at an early age as a Volunteer 1st Class in HMS Victor.

+On 23 January 1871, he was appointed to the command of the 1,031 ton paddle steamer cruiser HMS Basilisk, in which he made hydrological surveys around eastern New Guinea.
 During the survey of the southern coast he discovered the harbour which he named Fairfax after his father.
 The town established there, based on already existing native villages (principally Hanuabada) was named Port Moresby and is now the nation's capital.

-John Moresby was also searching for a shorter route between Australia and China and on the eastern tip of the island he discovered the China Strait.
+Moresby was also searching for a shorter route between Australia and China and on the eastern tip of the island he discovered the China Strait.
 He continued exploring along the north west coast as far as the Huon Gulf.

+Basilisk, under the command of Moresby, visited the Ellice Islands in July 1872.

-On 29 September 1876, Moresby took command of HMS Endymion, remaining in this position until 6 March 1878.
+On 29 September 1876, Moresby took command of HMS Endymion, remaining in this position until 6 March 1878, when he was appointed Captain-in-Charge of the Royal Naval Dockyard in the Imperial fortress colony of Bermuda.

-He was later promoted to rear admiral and died on 12 July 1922 in Fareham, Hampshire, England.
+He was later promoted to admiral and died on 12 July 1922 in Fareham, Hampshire, England.